NEET/JEE Coaching Scholarship

 Answer:

-Ans.
-The answer is the option (c) Collenchyma
+The answer is option (c), Collenchyma

-Explanation: Cells present in Xylem and Collenchyma are dead cells, and living cells may be present in the epidermis, but epidermis does not provide mechanical support.
+Explanation: Cells present in Xylem and Collenchyma are dead cells, and living cells may be present in the epidermis, but the epidermis does not provide mechanical support.

 A conjoint and open vascular bundle will be observed in the transverse section of